Taitlesonn/snpm-pr/README.md

 ## Project Structure

-The main class of the project is located in the `Main` class, where the SNMP server starts and other necessary components (like `UDPControler` and `PDUget`) are invoked to handle the SNMP communication.
-The `UDPControler` class is responsible for initializing the SNMP server and managing incoming requests, while `PDUget` contains the logic for sending `GET` requests to specified SNMP agents.
+- **Main.java**: The entry point of the application where the SNMP server is started and periodic `GET` requests are sent.
+- **UDPControler.java**: Handles the SNMP communication setup and manages the listening process.
+- **PDUget.java**: Contains methods for sending SNMP `GET` requests and processing the responses.
+- **JsonControler.java**: A new class that reads configuration from JSON files.
+In these files, you now define:
+   - The IP addresses to be scanned.
+   - The indexes for OIDs.
+   - The list of OIDs themselves.

 ## Features

 - **SNMPv2c** support.
 - Periodically fetch system data from remote devices using SNMP `GET` requests.
 - Handles multiple SNMP agents with customizable OIDs for data retrieval.
-- Configurable SNMP community string (default: "public").
+- Configurable SNMP community string (default: `"public"`).
+- **JSON-based configuration:** Configure target IPs, OID indexes, and OID lists via external JSON files using the new `JsonControler` class.

 ## Requirements